MCSManager/Documentation/setup_java_edition.md

 # Setup Java Edition Server

 ::: tip
 This section assumes that you already have JRE installed.
-If you have any questions, see [Setup Packages](/setup_package.md).
+If you have any questions, see [Dependencies](/setup_package.md).
 :::

 ## Download JE server core